Our Process

 When a man is restored to his proper place within his family through Jesus Christ and a biblical foundation that is coupled with the 12-step model, military discipline, and a heart for service, the community will follow.

-(click the buttons below on individual phase information.)
+(Click the buttons below for individual phase information.)

 The Four Components

-The program is made up of four components: Biblical, Military, Recovery (12-step), and Service/Spiritual.
-The client is expected to take an active role in participating in each component and meeting specific criteria set by staff to advance to the next phase.
+The program has four components: Biblical, Military, Recovery (12-step), and Service/Spiritual.
+To advance to the next phase, the client is expected to take an active role in participating in each component and meeting specific criteria set by staff.

 Biblical

-• Biblical Principles are the foundation.
+Biblical Principles are the foundation.
 Daily, the men are required to maintain both individual and group devotions.
-Biblical Milestones are set throughout the program but must be sought out by each man individually.
+Biblical milestones are set throughout the program, but each man must seek them out individually.

 Military